 If students need replacements of these items while they are living in Ashton, they can call the 24-hour help desk, which can deliver items to their room upon request.
 Students will leave these items behind when they leave quarantine or isolation.

-Students will be able to order meals from IU Dining, which will be delivered to their rooms.
-Students may also order snacks and other items through Grubhub from the campus stores for next day delivery.
-They may also order from off-campus restaurants, and the food will be delivered to the center desk in Ashton Dreiser.
-Staff will then deliver the food to the student's room.
+Students may also order from other restaurants offering delivery service.
+This food must be delivered to the center desk in Ashton Dreiser.
+Staff will then deliver the food to the student’s room.

 What is the cleaning schedule and protocol?